jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 }
 ```

 How does GraphQL know to go here for its `testimonials` resolver?
-Redwood introduces an "SDL" file, which contains the mapping from GraphQL to the world of services:
+Cedar introduces an "SDL" file, which contains the mapping from GraphQL to the world of services:

 ```js
 export const schema = gql`